Askme007/Navixo/README.md

 <p><em>Placement preparation is not an information problem.
 It is an execution problem.</em></p>

-<p>Navixo is a placement execution engine that helps engineering students move from planning to consistent execution through<br />personalized roadmaps, progress tracking, coding profile integrations, and structured preparation workflows.</p>
+<p>Navixo is a placement execution engine that helps engineering students move from planning to consistent execution through —<br />personalized roadmaps, progress tracking, coding profile integrations, and structured preparation workflows.</p>

 <br />